The Perfect Grass-fed Beef Roast

 Slow-Cooker Grass-fed Beef Roast

-1 grass-fed beef roast (chuck, sirloin, rump)
+1 grass-fed beef roast (sirloin roast, chuck, rump)

 1 cup water or beef broth